 The Mini Hippo is part of the designer, companion, sporting, and non-sporting family.
 They can be anywhere from 40 to 65 pounds and be 18 to 21 inches in height.
 The fur color of the Mini Hippo Dog varies depending on their patronage, and they will have one of three coat types:

-- Brush Coat: The brush coat is soft and glossy, and very similar to the one above, although it is one inch in length.
+- Brush Coat: The brush coat is soft and glossy, and very similar to the one above, although it is 1 inch in length.

-- Horse Coat: The last type is a rougher textured fur that is ¾ -inch or shorter.
+- Horse Coat: The last type is a rougher textured fur that is ¾ an inch or shorter.

 All three types of fur do not have an undercoat, so their shedding is minimal.
 They also do not cause severe allergy flare-ups.
 Beyond that, the Mini Hippo often has green eyes with either a black or pink nose.